-For you and your family
+For you and your family:

+- Keys and wallet (with cash)

+- Identification (cards and passports)

-- Wallet, identification, keys and phone with charger
+- Phones and chargers

-- · Glasses, face masks
+- Glasses, face masks

 - Medication, sanitizer and toiletries

-- Specific requirements for family members such as prescriptions, nappies, child's toy etc
+- Specific requirements for family members such as prescriptions, nappies, child's toy, etc.

 - Important documents such as insurance policies, bank details, will, family photos and valuables

 - Spare clothes

 - Pocket knife

-- Adequate amounts of food and water
+- · Adequate amounts of food and water

-- Contact information
+- Contact information.

-For your pets
+For your pets:

-- · Carry cage or crate
+- Carry cage or crate

 - Bedding

-- Favourite toys to reduce stress
+- · Favourite toys to reduce stress

 - Spare leashes/harnesses

 - Food, water, bowls and can opener

 - Poo bags or toilet requirements (like kitty litter and tray)

-- · Registration/microchip information
+- Registration/microchip information

 - Medication or special requirements

-- Vet contact information
+- Vet contact information.